Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 on the kind of PortInterface and the swImplPolicy attributes of the Port Interface elements.

-#@SECTION: 2.
-For each VariableDataPrototype provided by a PRPortPrototype that is
-typed by a SenderReceiverInterface or NvDataInterface and that is ref erenced in the role outerPort by a DelegationSwConnector a correspond ing VariableDataPrototype owned by an innerPort shall be provided by
+ 2. For each VariableDataPrototype provided by a PRPortPrototype that is typed by a SenderReceiverInterface or NvDataInterface and that is ref erenced in the role outerPort by a DelegationSwConnector a correspond ing VariableDataPrototype owned by an innerPort shall be provided by